letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 1/README.md

 To start this project follow these steps:

-1. Create a new Rust project by running `cargo new NAME_OF_YOUR_PROJECT`.
+1. Create a new Rust project by running `cargo new microservice-project`.
 This is going to be the mono-repo where the microservices and client are stored.
 2. Create a Github repository and add it as the remote repository for the Rust project you created in the previous step.
 3. Replace the contents of your Rust project with the files/folders in Step 1.
 4. Install protoc: https://grpc.io/docs/protoc-installation/

 Your project is now setup.
 Review all the files and make sure you understand what each one does.
 Look at the `Third Party Libraries` and `Project Structure` sections above for guidance.

-To make sure everything is working run each binary:
+To make sure everything is working, run each binary:
 ```bash
 cargo run --bin auth
 ```